 # – Take some time off to absorb everything you saw

 Having a break at a museum cafe also allows some time to absorb everything you saw at the galleries.

 If you’re alone, you can browse through the flyer or a museum booklet you’ve got and keep that feeling of fulfilment with art for a few more moments.
 Or if you’re in a company, you can talk about your favourite art pieces or the ones you didn’t like/understood at all.

 There are mixed opinions about them, too.
 But, I love visiting museum shops at the end of my visit.
 It’s a nice way to get something to remember the museum and the art you saw there.
 Perhaps, you could buy those postcards or reproductions of the paintings you liked the most.

 I also love the art books selection they have and am always looking for some new editions to add to my collection.

 They are also a nice place to look for some lovely local designs products.
 Museums in London have a great selection of them.
 And I really love some design products you can find at the Stedelijk Museum in Amsterdam.

 # – Read a book or watch a movie about something that you liked the most

-Visiting a new museum could be a bit challenging at first, but the good preparation of your museum visit is a key.
+Visiting a new museum could be a bit challenging at first, but good preparation for your museum visit is key.
 I hope this guide for a perfect museum visit will help you in organising your trip and understanding how to visit the museum right.

 Do you have any other tips for visiting museums?
 Share them with me in the comments!